MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-azure-cli.md

 ## JSON output format

-The following example displays the list of virtual machines in your subscriptions in the default json format.
+The following example displays the list of virtual machines in your subscriptions in the default JSON format.

 ```azurecli-interactive
 az vm list --output json